You will need to include certified copies of your educational certificates/transcripts, and payment details for your application to be processed.

 How do I pay for my admission application?

 We accept payments for admission applications by credit/debit card, paypal, cheque and BACS.
 This can be indicated in the space provided on page 8 of the application form.

 How long do I have to pay the admission application invoice online?

-For card payments, once you receive the payment link you have 30 days to make payment.
+For card payments, once you receive the payment link your payment is due immediately however after 30 days audits will be run and your application may be removed.
 Please note you will not become a full student member or be able to book any exams until this invoice is paid.